ciromattina/Data_Course_MATTINA/README.md

-All bananas sold in the supermarket are genetically identical Caesar salads were invented in Mexico by an italian immigrant Caesar salads were invented in Mexico by an italian immigrant
+All bananas sold in the supermarket are genetically identical Caesar salads were invented in Mexico by an italian immigrant Caesar salads were invented in Mexico by an italian immigrant The act of hitting something to make it work is called precussive maintenance